bitovi/documentjs/docs/guides/generating.md

      > ./node_modules/.bin/documentjs

-You can specify a version or site to run like:
+You can specify a version or site to run with:

      > ./node_modules/.bin/documentjs 1.0.0

-You can also specify a local repository to find a version like:
+You can also specify a local repository to find a version with:

      > ./node_modules/.bin/documentjs 1.0.0@../documentjs